mighty-justice/fields-ant/README.md

 - Make sure to `npm install` or `yarn install` first
 - The deploy command must currently be run with npm not yarn due to login bug

-### Contributing

-We accept new issues and pull requests from anyone!